KCoderVA/Telehealth-Scheduling-App/docs/README.md

 - Audit trail documentation for regulatory requirements

 ### Stakeholder Communication
-- Executive summaries for leadership briefings
+- **Executive summaries for leadership briefings**: Professional presentations in `/assets/powerpoint/`
-- Technical documentation for development teams
+- **Technical documentation for development teams**: Comprehensive source code documentation in `/src/README.md`
-- User guides for healthcare staff and managers
+- **User guides for healthcare staff and managers**: Training materials and video resources in `/assets/videos/`
-- Training materials for system adoption
+- **Training materials for system adoption**: Interactive demonstrations and PowerBI analytics in `/assets/pbi/`
+- **Weekly Progress Reports**: Stakeholder updates and milestone tracking in `hidden/WEEKEND-SUMMARY.md`
+- **GitHub Pages Integration**: Public project summary at [kcoderva.github.io/Telehealth-Scheduling-App](https://kcoderva.github.io/Telehealth-Scheduling-App/)

 ---
 *For project overview and current status, see `/README.md` in the project root*